Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Bowen Mountain.

-Prevalence of common health conditions is low among the general population and nearer to the nation's average among older, at-risk cohorts.
-The rate of private health cover is very high, approximately 55% of the total population (around 896 people).
-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.3% and 8.2% of residents respectively.
-A total of 71.7% of residents declare themselves completely clear of medical ailments, compared to 70.4% across Greater Sydney.
-Bowen Mountain has 13.9% of residents aged 65 and over (224 people), which is lower than the 18.9% in Greater Sydney.
-Health outcomes among seniors require more attention than those among the broader population.
+Prevalence of common health conditions is low among the general population.
+It nears the nation's average across older, at risk cohorts.
+The rate of private health cover is very high, approximately 55% of the total population (~888 people).
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.3 and 8.2% of residents respectively.
+71.7% of residents declare themselves completely clear of medical ailments, compared to 70.4% across Greater Sydney.
+Bowen Mountain has 13.9% of residents aged 65 and over (222 people), which is lower than the 18.9% in Greater Sydney.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health